Back to articles list Articles Cookbook

 • Data analyses for a given period.

-• Status check on your company’s customer base.
+• Status checks on your company’s customer base.

 • Customer behavior analyses.